nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 ### 1. Toy Example Comparison of Ground Truth

-To verify correctness of HaploHMM tool, we simulated small synthetic admixed datasets with known local ancestry labels (AFR: YRI, EUR: IBS, AMR: PEL).
+To verify correctness of the HaploHMM tool, we simulated small synthetic admixed datasets with known local ancestry labels (AFR: YRI, EUR: IBS, AMR: PEL).

-We generated 3 test cases:
+We generated 3 test cases using haptools:

 1. unadmixed individual (100% YRI)